 Compliance Webinars Being Planned Now

-If you are interested participating in Free Webinar by Pam Fritz on how to be in compliance before the deadline, login on to our POF Newsletter site and check the box for Medicare Update Webinar.
+If you are interested participating in a free webinar by Pam Fritz on how to be in compliance before the deadline, log on to our POF Newsletter site and check the box for Medicare Update Webinar.
 We will inform you of the times and dates the webinar will be presented.
-Click here to submit your e-mail for information
+Click here to submit your e-mail for information.

 PECOS Deadline Approaching